Simplifyd Cloud

 TypeDescription

-postgresA managed PostgreSQL cluster (backed by CloudNativePG).
+postgresA managed PostgreSQL database.

 The service command can be shortened to svc: